andrewKOwong/mixedconclusions/content/blog/clps/index.md

 Survey answers are represented as integers.
 For example, survey variable `PRIP10A` represents a question with the text:
-> Were the following disputes or problems serious and not easy to fix? -
+> "Were the following disputes or problems serious and not easy to fix? -
 > A large purchase or service where you did not get what you paid for
-> and the seller did not fix the problem
+> and the seller did not fix the problem"

 which could be answered with the following values:
 ```python